nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 To access VNC via WHMCS Client Area, you need to:

 1. Follow the PVE User Requirement below
-2. Public IPv4 for PVE, or proxy to VLAN
+2. Public IPv4 for PVE, or proxy to private subnet
 3. PVE and WHMCS on the same Domain Name*
 4. Have valid PTR/rDNS for the PVE Address